Align Probiotic Review: Digestive Support or Waste of Money?

 | |

-In this article we'll answer all of these questions and more as we analyze the ingredients in Align's probiotic based on medical studies to give our take on whether it's likely to support gut health or if it's a waste of money.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Align probiotic to give our take on whether or not it's likely to support optimal gut function, and whether or not it's healthy overall.

 Align ingredient list

-Bifidobacterium longum 35624TM is the sole active ingredient in Align, and this probiotic strain has been studied in several clinical trials.
+This probiotic strain has been studied in several clinical trials.

-A clinical trial published in the Sports journal found that this probiotic strain improved exercise recovery.
+clinical trial published in the Sports journal found that this probiotic strain improved exercise recovery.

 A 2022 clinical trial found that this probiotic strain improved symptoms of irritable bowel syndrome (IBS).
 The number of patients experiencing IBS symptoms while taking this probiotic decreased by 50%.